marsdrums/ReSTIR-reworking/The gi pass explained/4) Specular.md

 To determine the ray direction for reflections, I refer to microfacet theory.
 Here’s a quick recap:

-Microfacet theory is a widely used model in computer graphics that explains how light interacts with surfaces at a microscopic level.
-Instead of treating surfaces as perfectly smooth or uniformly rough, this theory assumes that a surface is made up of countless tiny planar facets, each acting like a mirror to reflect light.

 From the perspective of microfacet theory, a pixel cannot be represented by a single surface orientation.
 Instead, it represents a "patch" of microscopic surfaces, each with its own unique orientation.
 The variation in these facet orientations is governed by a roughness parameter, which controls the divergence of their normals.
 Since individual facet normals cannot be computed analytically, they are represented statistically.

 The distribution of facet orientations is described by a normal distribution function (NDF), which specifies the likelihood of a facet facing a particular direction.